KaiHe-better/Crab/README.md

 # Data and code for "Crab: A Novel Configurable Role-Playing LLM with Assessing Benchmark"

+## Model
+Our pretrained LLMs can be downloaded from https://huggingface.co/HeAAAAA/Crab/tree/main/Crab/model

 ## Data
 ### Training data for Crab
 `data\train\crab_train_data.json`